justfifi17/Cloud-Computing/Kubernetes/MongoDB + Python Flask Web Framework + REST API + GKE/README.md

 #

-### For clearer understanding on the project take a look at my [Google Slides](https://docs.google.com/presentation/d/188Yyq0q6AsKR6UD5bEQoY7TZ7UlGZRVsXPz3Q56cS9g/edit?usp=sharing)
+### For more details on the project, take a look at my [Google Slides](https://docs.google.com/presentation/d/188Yyq0q6AsKR6UD5bEQoY7TZ7UlGZRVsXPz3Q56cS9g/edit?usp=sharing)

 ### For step by step follow up on building the project refer my [pdf file](./signature-project.pdf)